Shipeasy

 3am.
 The transactional-email provider is having an outage and your retry queue is now sending the same "your order has shipped" email seven times.
 You need one switch to stop the bleeding while you call the vendor.

 The primitive: Killswitch.
-Why not gate?
+Why not a feature flag?
 A 3am on-call shouldn't have to think about rollout percentages.
 Killswitches have one switch — on or off — and they're audited so you have a paper trail of who flipped what when.

 export async function sendOrderEmail(order: Order) {